 WHO is Nomi Shannon?

-Nomi teaches busy women wise diet and health solutions so they can live the life that they desire.
-On the business coaching level, Nomi works with women who are passionate about making a living teaching raw food.
+Nomi focuses on teaching busy women wise diet and health solutions so that they can live the life of their dreams.
+On the professional coaching level, Nomi’s helps bring out the natural brilliance and originality in women who have a passion to be a raw food teacher, mentor or coach.

-But it wasn’t until sometime later that I became really serious about eating raw food and went on a three week one hundred percent raw food and juices program, including wheatgrass juice.
-I lost eleven pounds in 14 days and couldn’t believe how physically and mentally well I felt.
-It made me realize that the degenerative process was so very subtle and slow that I simply had forgotten how it felt to be healthy.
+But it wasn’t until sometime later that I became really serious about eating raw food and went on a 3-week 100% raw food- and juices-program, including wheatgrass juice.
+I lost 11 pounds in 14 days and couldn’t believe how physically and mentally well I felt.
+It made me realize that the degenerative process was so very subtle and slow that I had simply forgotten how it felt to be healthy.

-From that moment on, I embraced a 100% raw food program, and over a matter of several weeks said good riddance to fibromyalgia, hypoglycemia, mood swings, allergic sinusitis, digestive disorders, including acid reflux, and in time rid myself of candida (a systemic yeast infection that has multiple symptoms).
+From that moment on, I embraced a 100% raw food program, and over a matter of several weeks said good riddance to fibromyalgia, hypoglycemia, mood swings, allergic sinusitis, digestive disorders including acid reflux, and over time I rid myself of candida (a systemic yeast infection that has multiple symptoms).
 My physical, emotional and mental energy was so high I had never experienced anything like it.
-It would be a lie to say that, in my mid-forties, I felt as though I were in my twenties again.
-I had never felt as good in my twenties.
+It would be a lie to say that in my mid-40s I felt as though I were in my 20s again — I had never felt as good in my 20s.

-Because of my passion about the remarkable effect of food on the body, it wasn’t long before I was working as a health consultant at a world-renowned, alternative health institute in Florida.
-Called the Hippocrates Health Institute, the center teaches the living foods approach to wellness and provides a three week educational program devoted to cleansing and healing the body with natural, fresh, organic, uncooked, unrefined foods.
+Because of my passion for the remarkable effect food has on the body, it wasn’t long before I was working as a health consultant at a world-renowned, alternative health institute in Florida.
+Called the Hippocrates Health Institute, the center teaches the living-foods approach to wellness and provides a 3-week educational program devoted to cleansing and healing the body with natural, fresh, organic, uncooked, unrefined foods.
 A gift from nature, these foods provide the body with everything it needs to stay healthy and vigorous.
 It is a diet rich in enzymes and oxygen, both of which are lacking in processed foods, dairy products and meat.

 It was quite common to see drastic reductions in blood cholesterol levels, blood pressure, and weight.
-I saw chronic infections dramatically heal and chronic headaches disappear, I saw insulin-dependent people able to substantially lower their insulin doses.
+I saw chronic infections dramatically heal and chronic headaches disappear; I saw insulin-dependent people able to substantially lower their insulin doses.
 People limped in with painful arthritis only to walk out with a huge reduction in pain.
-And just about everyone experienced high energy and greatly improved moods by the end of the three weeks.
+And just about everyone experienced high energy and greatly improved moods by the end of the 3 weeks.
 Time after time I was witness to gravely ill people reversing the course of their illness with perseverance and bravery, and becoming well again.
+If people are successfully tackling such serious illnesses with the living-foods program, just think what it can do for a relatively healthy person.
+How much better to prevent rather than try to cure a problem!